jackhudsonnnn/p2picks_football/README.md

 The frontend is a Vite-powered React application.

-1. Navigate to the `/client` directory
+1. Navigate to the `/client` directory if you aren't here already
 2. Run the development server:

 ```bash